neildhir/neildhir.github.io/_pages/about.md

   - /about.html
 ---

 I am research scientist at [Siemens Corporate Technology](https://new.siemens.com/us/en/company/siemens-in-the-usa/princeton.html) as well as a visiting researcher at the [Alan Turing Institute](http://www.turing.ac.uk/).
-I am interested in:
+Some topics that I find interesting:

 - causal inference,
 - sequential decision-making under uncertainty,